 Most traditional vacuum deposition tools use downstream pressure control to maintain pressure of gases in the vacuum chamber.
 The throttle valve set up can cost thousands of dollars.
 It also requires a separate control module to power the valve, provide PID data and set point functionality.
 The throttle valve setup can also cause delays when changing gases or while waiting for the gas in the chamber to settle.

 Placing a control instrument upstream of the chamber provides much faster response times and better stability using a fast-acting, proportional control valve.
 The upstream method also eliminates the need for additional valves, reducing the number of potential leak points in your system and cutting equipment needs and set up cost.
 Alicat instruments offer this alternative.

-No more throttle valve bulk with Conductor-Series Integrated Vacuum Controllers
+No more throttle valve bulk with IVC-Series Integrated Vacuum Controllers

 Placing pressure control devices upstream of the chamber in vacuum coating applications saves time, cost, and increases accuracy in vacuum deposition tools.

 For larger scale or OEM projects, the Alicat PC-EXTSEN (external sensor) pressure controller is capable of controlling vacuum levels while mounted upstream from the chamber.
 This series is used when the process pressure is in high or ultra-high vacuum and requires an external gauge.
 The PC-EXTSEN takes an analog signal from the sensor and provides closed-loop control using a proportional valve.

 By adding an external pressure sensor, it is possible to more accurately maintain the chamber pressure while also allowing the user to change or adjust the used gases independent of the vacuum deposition system as a whole.
 This allows for faster application of neutral gasses, improved control, and steady pressure levels in the coating environment.